Jesuit College in Khyriv: World War II and after

 During the first phase of Soviet occupation in September 1939 which lasted until June 1941, the site became a military base for the Red Army.
 Upon the subsequent ingress on the territory of the German Wehrmacht in June 1941, the college was used as a prisoner of war camp.
 From the second half of 1943 till the end of the German occupation in August 1944, it was used as a military hospital.

 Following the Fourth Partition of Poland after the war, the college, known familiarly as "Chyrów", found itself beyond the Polish frontier.
 It was now in the Ukrainian Soviet Socialist Republic, when it served as a Soviet military barracks until 1992, and housed Ukrainian troops until 2004.

 On 4 February 1996, the college chapel was re-consecrated as a Greek Catholic church dedicated to Saint Nicholas.

 The original buildings and later military extensions were allowed to become run down.

 There were discussions to use the site for a Polish-Ukrainian research institute, and while the local authority had in principle agreed to such an initiative, it changed its mind and leased the site to a private developer.
 The idea was to create a country club or a theme park.

 On 24 March 2018 the attics of the former college caught alight with considerable damage to the fabric of the buildings.

 Commemoration

-On the 100th anniversary of the college's foundation, a commemorative plaque was installed in the church of St. Barbara's Church in Kraków, Poland on 14 September 1986.
+On the 100th anniversary of the college's foundation, a commemorative plaque was installed in the church of St. Barbara in Kraków, Poland on 14 September 1986.
 It was sponsored by "Chyrowiak" Old Boys, both in Poland and abroad to recall the long traditions and legacy of the earlier Jesuit colleges of Polotsk and of Tarnopol of which Chyrow became an honourable successor.
-The plaque also pays tribute to the founders of the college, its teachers, coaches and pupils and all those among them who paid the ultimate sacrifice during its existence, dying or being murdered in the ensuing historical conflicts, including the two world wars.
+The plaque also pays tribute to the founders of the college, its teachers, prefects and pupils and all those among them who paid the ultimate sacrifice during its existence, dying or being murdered in the ensuing historical conflicts, including the two world wars.
 The motto on the plaque reads: Deo - Patriae - Amicitiae.